How to Keep Track of Business Expenses: 3 Easy Steps

-1. Choose An Accounting System
+1. Choose an Accounting System

-Most new small businesses choose single-entry bookkeeping for its ease of use.
-With this system, you record income when you receive it and expenses when you pay them.
+Single-entry bookkeeping uses cash-basis accounting.
+With this system, you record business income when you receive it and expenses when you pay them.
 This is the simplest method when you use spreadsheets for your bookkeeping.

 2. Choose a Recording Method

-If you’re really against doing your own books you can hire an accountant or in-house bookkeeper, but this route is usually too expensive for a small business.
+If you’re really against doing your own books, you can hire an accountant or in-house bookkeeper, but this route is usually too expensive for a small business.

 3. Set Up Accounts

-Accounting software will suggest categories for your transactions but you’ll want to add or subtract categories specific to your business.
+Accounting software will suggest categories for your transactions, but you’ll want to add or subtract categories specific to your business.

 Common small business accounts include: